legion-labs/legion/crates/lgn-graphics-renderer/src/features/README.txt

-This folder contains all the renderers.
+This folder contains all the core features.